Grant and Partnership Scheme

 - Track record of the institution and department (eg, scientific experience and expertise in proposed area of research)

-- Additional scores (up to three) will also be awarded to applications relevant to three top Simcyp Areas of Interest as voted for annually by members of the Simcyp Executive Team, Simcyp Scientific Advisory Board, and a selection of Simcyp Consortium Members; for 2017, the top three areas of interest, in order, are Biopharmaceutics, Special Populations, and Transporters
+- Additional scores (up to three) will also be awarded to applications relevant to three top Simcyp Areas of Interest as voted for annually by members of Simcyp Scientific Advisory Board; for 2018, the top three areas of interest, in order, are Special Populations, Biologics, and Transporters

 Previous GPS Winners: